 …and so many more!

-One place worth nothing is Camellia, a super girly and charming restaurant inside the new and modern K11 Musea mall.
+One place worth noting is Camellia, a super girly and charming restaurant inside the new and modern K11 Musea mall.
 We had afternoon tea there after our Kerry Hotel staycation and every single item was delicious AND Instagram-worthy!
 What a gem!